Sport in Winnipeg: Soccer

-On May 4, 2015, Investors Group Field in Winnipeg was named as one of six venues that will host the 2015 FIFA Women's World Cup.
+On May 4, 2015, Investors Group Field in Winnipeg was named as one of six venues to host the 2015 FIFA Women's World Cup.

-On May 7, 2017, it was also announced that Winnipeg would have a team in the Canadian Premier League for the inaugural season for 2019.
+On May 6, 2017, Winnipeg was announced as one of the cities that would be home to a team in the newly founded Canadian Premier League.
+Valour FC competed in the CPL starting in 2019.
+The club played its games at Princess Auto Stadium, and was owned by the Winnipeg Football Club, the non-profit group that owns the Blue Bombers.
+Starting in the 2024 season, Valour was off the books of Winnipeg Football Club, and the league took on the operating costs of the club.
+After the 2025 CPL season, it was announced that Valour FC would suspend operations, becoming the second team to fold since the league's inaugural season in 2019.

 Horse racing

 The first track horse race in Winnipeg took place in 1922.
 Whittier Park and Polo Park were used as racetracks in the past.
 Today, Assiniboia Downs is a six and one half furlong oval located on the western edge of the city.
 It is operated as a non-profit organization by the Manitoba Jockey Club.
 Live thoroughbred horse racing takes place in the summer.